 }

-Note: You will need to get the CredHub paths to the customer-provided CAs.
+You need to get the CredHub paths to the customer-provided CAs.
 The procedure to do this is detailed in the "Prerequisites" section of this document.

-This method must be performed after rotation has been started; it cannot be performed before rotation has started.
-It should be performed immediately after rotation has been started, but can be performed after Maestro emits the certificate authorities latest version is not transitional error.
+This method must be completed after the rotation has been started; it cannot be performed before the rotation has started.
+It must be completed immediately after the rotation has been started, but can be completed after Maestro emits the certificate authorities latest version is not transitional error.

 The steps in this method are as follows: